wbyoung/jsi/_posts/00-01-01-welcome.md

 - Make sure you use every variable that you defined.
 - Tell us a little more about your past.
 Change the values of `age` and other variables, then `console.log` a little more.
-For example, `When I was 13 my hobby was lacrosse.`
+For example, `When I was 13 my hobby was lacrosse.` Each sentence should be printed on its own line.
 - Change your code to only use one `console.log` statement.
 This will probably raise a question or two!